ojaha065/simplePHPLoginSystem/README.md

 This happens when the wizard fails to remove itself.
 That is usually caused by some restrictive permissions on the host.
 Fix the problem by manually removing the /install folder.

 #### My database connection does not work.
-Check troubleshooting tips for 'Connection error occured' in general FAQ below.
+Check troubleshooting tips in general FAQ below.

 ## The admin panel